hetznercloud/fleeting-plugin-hetzner/README.md

 ```

 The IAM policy for `ec2-instance-connect:SendSSHPublicKey` is only necessary if the configuration `use_static_credentials`
-is set to `true` (default).
+is set to `false` (default).

 The IAM policy for `ec2:GetPasswordData` is only necessary if the EC2 instances runs on Windows.

 ## WinRM

-Gitlab Runner does use Basic authentication via WinRM-HTTP (TCP/5985) to connect to the EC2 instance.
+The fleeting connector can use Basic authentication via WinRM-HTTP (TCP/5985) to connect to the EC2 instance.
-The Windows AMIs provided by AWS doesn't allow WinRM access by default.
+The Windows AMIs provided by AWS don't allow WinRM access by default.

-The Windows AMI for the EC2 instance shall be adjusted to be used with Gitlab Runner.
-The Windows firewall shall be open for WinRM-HTTP (TCP/5985).
-The WinRM service shall be
-configured to allow Basic authentication via an unencrypted connection (WinRM-HTTP).
+The following startup script can enable a WinRM connection:

 ```powershell
 netsh advfirewall firewall add rule name="WinRM-HTTP" dir=in localport=5985 protocol=TCP action=allow
 winrm set winrm/config/service/auth '@{Basic="true"}'
 winrm set winrm/config/service '@{AllowUnencrypted="true"}'
 ```

+This adjusts the firewall, and allows Basic authentication via an unencrypted connection (WinRM-HTTP).

+## Examples

+### GitLab Runner

+GitLab Runner has examples on using this plugin for the [Instance executor](https://docs.gitlab.com/runner/executors/instance.html#examples) and [Docker Autoscaler executor](https://docs.gitlab.com/runner/executors/docker_autoscaler.html#examples).